mumiak-mitch/Python/README.md

 Encapsulation involves packaging of related variables and functions into a single easy to use object.

 Data hiding states that implementation details of a class should be hidden and a clean standard interface be represented for those who want to use the class.

+## Projects
+In addition to the minute projects the repository contains
+    number guesser game

+    choose your own adventure game

+    quiz game

+    rock paper scissors